enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/quickstart.rst

 	./jqm.ps1 startconsole

-Just check the JQM_ROOT\\logs directory - a numbered log file should have appeared, containing the log of the test job.
+Just check the JQM_ROOT/logs directory - a numbered log file should have appeared, containing the log of the test job.

+The log inside the console should give you an indication "Jetty has started on port <PORT>".
+You can now use your preferred browser to go to localhost:port and browse the administration console.

 Linux / Unix
 ************

 Prerequisites:

-* A directory where JQM will be installed, named JQM_ROOT afterward.
+* A directory where JQM will be installed, named JQM_ROOT afterwards.
 * An account with full permissions in JQM_ROOT.
-Not need for admin or special rights.
+Not need for administrative or special rights.

 The following script will download and install the binaries (adapt the first two lines). ::

-        wget https://github.com/enioka/jqm/archive/jqm-1.1.6.tar.gz # For 1.1.6 release.
-Adapt it to the one you want tar xvf jqm-1.1.6.tar.gz
+        wget  https://github.com/enioka/jqm/releases/jqm-all-1.2.2/jqm-1.2.2.tar.gz # For 1.2.2 release.
+Adapt it to the one you want. tar xvf jqm-1.2.2.tar.gz

 The following script will create a database and reference the test jobs (i.e. :term:`payloads<payload>`) inside a test database::

-        cd jqm-1.1.6
+        cd jqm-1.2.2
         ./jqm.sh createnode
         ./jqm.sh allxml  # This will import all the test job definitions